gamingwithevets/casiocalc/docs/classwiz_qr.md

 {:toc}
 </details>

-# ClassWiz QR Functional Analysis and Internal Data Storage Principles
+# ClassWiz QR Function Analysis and Internal Data Storage Principle
 {: .no_toc }

 Casio launched the ClassWiz series of calculators in 2014, which for the first time implemented a QR code (two-dimensional code) display on a scientific calculator.